OpenAPITools/openapi-generator/modules/openapi-generator/src/test/resources/integrationtests/typescript/custom-path-params-expected/README.md

 ### Customizing path parameter encoding

-Without further customization, only [path-parameters][parameter-locations-url] of style 'simple' and Dates for format 'date-time' are encoded correctly.
+Without further customization, only [path-parameters][parameter-locations-url] of [style][style-values-url] 'simple' and Dates for format 'date-time' are encoded correctly.

-[Other styles][style-values-url] (e.g. "matrix") are not that easy to encode and thus are best delegated to other libraries (e.g.: [@honoluluhenk/http-param-expander]).
+Other styles (e.g. "matrix") are not that easy to encode and thus are best delegated to other libraries (e.g.: [@honoluluhenk/http-param-expander]).

 To implement your own parameter encoding (or call another library),